 be on, you need to have the malfunctioning component

-many readiness flags are "incomplete," the vehicle will fail
+too many readiness indicators are "incomplete," the vehicle will fail

-of the self-diagnostics to run.
+of the OBD system checks to complete.
 This can occur if a

-has recently been repaired, if you have recently had
+has recently been repaired, or if you have recently

 wrong with your car - it simply means that the vehicle hasn't had a